flyer-deploy/flyer/src/recipes/internal/docs/design-doc.md

 Easy option, just set the permission bits (`chmod`) of either the user or group to be able to write to a file and/or directory.
 Add execute bit if it's a directory.

+For each of the directory or file, run on it:

 ```sh
 find $writable -type f -exec chown g+w {} \;
 find $writable -type d -exec chmod g+wx {} \;